PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 calls untouched.
 Move the efficiency fixture to the explicit runner, prove one graph-index build and instrumented order, validate sequentially, then commit and push only.
 Do not create or reopen a pull request.

+## Explicit terminal-boundary layout orchestration: completed state

+The characterized cluster now delegates to `passes/terminal_boundary_layout_orchestration.py`.
+A frozen `TerminalBoundaryLayoutContext` contains the main ModelIR, optional layout state, and session diagnostics.
+Five stable IDs preserve dual-MUL/CONCAT, boundary-input, PAD, layout-transpose, and transpose-gather channel-fanout cleanup in the original order.
+The phase imports each owner directly and does not import the central lowerer.

+Every invocation builder allocates one fresh `ModelIRPassStateScope` and attaches that same scope, context ModelIR/layout, and diagnostics to all five immutable invocations.
+The shared executor validates the complete stable-ID sequence before execution.
+The PAD step remains after boundary-input recovery, and the transpose sweep remains after PAD recovery, preserving the two dependencies formerly documented only by comments in the lowerer.

+The historical helper is now a zero-argument one-line delegate to a frozen main-model context.
+Its only production call and both outer boundaries are unchanged.
+The lowerer no longer imports the boundary-input runner directly;
+the other four owner imports remain because independent direct call sites still use them.
+Architecture accounting moves one syntactic call for each owner to the five stable IDs while preserving the ordered total of 120.
+The efficiency fixture now calls the explicit no-layout phase and still observes one graph- index build and the same seven diagnostics events.

+Sequential validation completed as follows:

+- focused terminal-boundary orchestration: `8 passed in 0.56s`;
+- focused orchestration plus ordered architecture:
+  `256 passed in 18.71s`;
+- pass-efficiency: `30 passed in 0.54s`;
+- central lowerer synthetic smoke plus TensorFlow-import-blocked optional
+  boundary: `43 passed in 10.23s` (`32` plus `11`);
+- targeted Ruff, formatting, Python compilation, and whitespace checks: passed; the central lowerer retains exactly its two pre-existing F401 findings.

+No real-model conversion or broad direct-suite repeat was added.
+Public APIs, CLI behavior, artifacts, dependencies, corpus profiles, exclusions, operation tiers, fixed owner contracts, runtime order, caller multiplicity, terminal boundaries, shared-scope efficiency, and TensorFlow isolation are unchanged.
+PR #952 remains closed, no branch PR is open, and no pull request was created, reopened, or updated.

+At restart, inventory the remaining shared-scope helpers again.
+The bounded fixed-target zero-argument terminal phase is complete, so select the smallest option-dependent cluster whose complete policy matrix and caller boundaries can be characterized without real-model conversions.
+Preserve option defaults and call multiplicity, validate sequentially, make separate characterization and implementation checkpoints, commit and push only, and do not create or reopen a pull request.